Farzy/farzy.org/content/books/paul-à-québec-de-michel-rabagliati/index.en.md

 ---

 :fr: Simonac !
-Tu veux-tu améliorer ton vocabulaire québécois tout en lisant une histoire émouvantes ?
-Alors lis donc «[Paul à Québec](https://www.lapasteque.com/paul-a-quebec)».
+Tu veux-tu améliorer ton vocabulaire québécois tout en lisant une histoire émouvante ?
+Alors lis donc « [Paul à Québec](https://www.lapasteque.com/paul-a-quebec) ».

 ![image](images/Paul-à-Québec.jpeg#layoutFillWidth)

-**Note**: *I really don't know if this comics has been translated to English or even if it'd be as fun to read, because it's full of typically French Canadian expressions and slang.*
+**Note**: *I really don't know if this comic book has been translated to English or even if it'd be as fun to read, because it's full of typically French Canadian expressions and slang.*

 This comic book is part of a series written by an award-winning author from the Québec province of Canada.